When and When Not to Use Facebook for Your Business

-Toyota launched an advertising campaign where parents would pass down their trusty well used Camry to their son or daughter while the youngest siblings witnessing the tradition begins to day dream of the day when his big brother or sister would pass down the car to them.
-The message being conveyed is that a Toyota lasts and lasts.
+Toyota launched an advertising campaign where parents would pass down their trusty, well-used Camry to their son or daughter.
+Simultaneously, the youngest siblings witnessing the tradition begin to daydream of the day when his big brother or sister would pass down the car to them.
+The message is that Toyota lasts and lasts.

-Toyota’s ad agency used Facebook to engage consumers on a personal level.
-This is a very effective use of Facebook.
+Toyota’s ad agency used Facebook to engage consumers personally and is a very effective use of Facebook.

 Other examples of successful, socially engaging campaigns might include;

 Non-profits raising community awareness for causes or themes

 After the recent tornado outbreaks, a small community in Alabama used Facebook to post personal items found after the storm, which is an important use of Facebook.